-The original topographic mapping of the floodway was compiled from aerial photography flown in February and March of 1991.
+The original topographic mapping of the Trinity River floodplain was compiled from aerial photography flown in February and March of 1991.
 The 1991 mapping complies with National Map Accuracy Standards and has a vertical accuracy of plus or minus 0.5 feet.
+This data was based on the NGVD 29 vertical datum.
 After the 1991 elevation data was collected, the City of Dallas completed a Channel Widening and Levee Fill project in the mid-1990s.
 Therefore, additional topographic survey data for the Dallas Floodway levees and the Trinity River channel within the floodway was obtained in order to update the HEC-RAS model within the Dallas Floodway for Existing Conditions.

-In 2003, a new levee survey generated one-foot contour interval topographic data for both the East and West Dallas Floodway Levees extending from the DART Rail Line Bridge (River Station 1083+80) to the Union Pacific Railroad Bridge (River Station 1216+23) to capture changes to the levees due to the City of Dallas' river channel widening and levee fill project completed in the 1990's.
+In 2003, a new levee survey generated one-foot contour interval topographic data for both the East and West Dallas Floodway Levees extending from the DART Rail Line Bridge (River Station 1083+80) to the Union Pacific Railroad Bridge (River Station 1216+23) to capture changes to the levees due to the City of Dallas' river channel widening and levee fill project completed in the 1990s.
 This survey also included a ground survey of the entire levee crest for both the East and West Levees with a ground elevation determined every 100 feet along the levees.
 This levee crest survey was used for the lateral weir input to the HEC-RAS unsteady flow analysis for levee overtopping.

 Also in 2003, a river channel one-foot contour interval topographic survey for the existing river channel with bathymetry was developed.
 This survey extends from the DART Rail Line Bridge (River Station 1083+80) to the confluence of the Elm Fork and the West Fork (River Station 1481+36).
 This survey was intended to capture changes due to the river channel widening and levee fill project and any geomorphic and sedimentation changes to the river channel.
+Both the 2003 levee slope and crest survey and the river channel survey use the NAVD 88.

-From these data sources, a composite digital terrain model was created by combining the 1991 topographic data for the floodplain between the river channel and the levees with the 2003 1-foot contour bathymetry survey of the river channel and the 2003 1-foot contour survey of the levees.
+From these data sources, a composite digital terrain model for the Dallas Floodway between the downstream end of the floodway at the AT&SF Railroad bridge and the Elm Fork and West Fork confluence was created by combining the 1991 topographic data for the floodplain between the river channel and the levees with the 2003 1-foot contour bathymetry survey of the river channel and the 2003 1-foot contour survey of the levees.
+During the creation of this composite DTM, the 1991 data components were converted to NAVD 88.
 The final Dallas Floodway Feasibility Study HEC-RAS model cross sections were cut from this composite digital terrain model to update the HEC-RAS existing conditions model on the main stem of the Trinity River within the Dallas Floodway.
+In addition, later 1-foot contour interval topographic survey data within the Dallas Floodway Extension project reach immediately downstream of the Dallas Floodway was collected in 2006 using NAVD 88.
+The HEC-RAS model cross sections were updated using this data downstream of the Dallas Floodway.
+Therefore, the vertical datum of the model data is essentially a combination of NGVD 29 and NAVD 88.
+The most upstream and downstream reaches of the HEC-RAS model data were not converted to the later NAVD 88 because within the study area, the difference between NGVD 29 and NAVD 88 is less than one inch.
+Therefore, for the purposes of this feasibility study, the difference is regarded as insignificant.